Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling

-The behavior exhibited by $CX_r(t)$ and $C_r(t)$ implies non-equilibrium induction of enhanced double occupancy, which we have directly verified.
-(For a comparison against the Holstein model, see Fig.~\ref{fig:QvH} and accompanying discussion below).

-Turning to Fig.~\ref{fig:Flattening}, we study the evolution with time of the momentum-resolved charge $C_k(t)$, spin $S_k(t)$ and pairing $P_k(t)$ correlations to fully characterize the electronic features.
-Apart from a fast initial growth of $C_{\pi}(t)$ due to the enhanced double occupancy, we observe rapid flattening in momentum space of these correlations, marking the loss of spatial phase coherence, despite the persistent growth of local density-density and charge-phonon correlations, indicating that the pattern of doubly and singly occupied sites is becoming random.
-This points to a more subtle role played by phonons in the dynamics, as we explain below.
+Turning to the dynamics of long-range electronic correlations, in Fig.~\ref{fig:Flattening} we study the evolution with time of the momentum-resolved charge $C_k(t)$, spin $S_k(t)$ and pairing $P_k(t)$ correlation functions to fully characterize the electronic features.
+Apart from a fast initial growth of $C_{\pi}(t)$ for $t \lessapprox 0.2 [\frac{2\pi}{\omega}]$ due to the enhanced double occupancy, we observe rapid flattening in momentum space of these correlations, marking the loss of spatial coherence, despite the persistent growth of local density-density and charge-phonon correlations, indicating that the pattern of doubly and singly occupied sites is becoming random.
+This surprising behavior implies an effective {\em disordered} state forms on transient timescales, and a more subtle role played by phonons in the dynamics, as we show next.